 When people think of starches, the first thing that comes to mind is Potatoes and Sweet Potatoes.
 But there are other starchy vegetables available, and some of these are used in dog food.

 Tapioca is the most common example of a less commonly used starch.
 It is a root vegetable from South America and is often used as a thickening agent in dog food.
 It offers similar nutrition to Potatoes in that it is a complex carbohydrate.
 Tapioca is also a good source of Iron and Calcium.

 However, be careful, as similarly to Potatoes, Tapioca by-products are sometimes used.
 Examples of this include Tapioca Starch and Tapioca Flour.
-These are once again considered lower-quality ingredients are best to avoid.
+These are once again considered lower-quality ingredients and are best to avoid.

 At Pet Food Reviewer, we do not usually recommend grains in pet food.
 However, there are situations where grains are a viable and necessary ingredient.
 For those dogs who react very poorly to the vast majority of traditional vegetable or starch ingredients in dog foods, grains may be a necessary evil.

 High-quality dog food that is potato-free and legume-free is exceedingly rare, which is the blunt reason why some recipes with grains must be considered.

 In this extreme case, we would strongly recommend dog foods that contain Oats or Brown Rice as their primary source of grains as we believe them to be the most nutritious and digestible.

 Oatmeal contains very high levels of Manganese and moderate levels of Phosphorous.
 Brown Rice, on the other hand, contains high levels of Magnesium and Selenium.
 Both Oats and Brown Rice contain high levels of dietary fiber.